C2DH/ranketwo/_units/boder.de.md

   url: https://i.vimeocdn.com/video/708218729.jpg?mw=960&mh=540&q=70
 ---

-Lesson on how the interview collection of psychologist David Boder with survivors of concentration camps created in 1946 has been turned into a website in 2000 and 2009.
+DE Lesson on how the interview collection of psychologist David Boder with survivors of concentration camps created in 1946 has been turned into a website in 2000 and 2009.

 <!-- more -->